Blue Jays 12, Orioles 0

 "It was a 2-0 pitch and he threw a fastball right at my head," Hinske said.
 "It definitely seemed like he tried to do it on purpose, which is why I was so upset.
 We exchanged some words, but we got to him early, and that's good.
 He was rattled and we ended up winning the game.
 If you're going to hit a guy, hit him in the [butt] or the leg or something.
 When you come at a guy's head, then you're messing with a guy's career."

 After the game, Cabrera, tied for fifth in the American League with 10 hit batsmen this season, left the clubhouse before reporters were allowed inside.

-The last Oriole out of the dugout during the scuffle was first baseman Palmeiro, who for the second consecutive night did not play.
-Interim manager Sam Perlozzo said the decision to sit Palmeiro had been made on Thursday night.
-After Friday's game Perlozzo said Palmeiro would likely play on Sunday, though the decision was not final.
+The last Oriole out of the dugout during the scuffle was Palmeiro, the first baseman who sat for the second consecutive night.
+Interim manager Sam Perlozzo said the decision to sit Palmeiro was made on Thursday night.
+After Friday's game Perlozzo said Palmeiro likely would play on Sunday, though the decision was not final.

 Palmeiro took batting practice Friday and appeared to hit the ball better than he had on Thursday.

 "It wasn't bad, but that's batting practice," Palmeiro said.
 "I can hit batting practice in January and feel good.
 It's just different in the games.
 They're changing speeds.
 I haven't played in 10 days.
 Baseball is a little different than any other sport.
 Especially with hitting, you have to worry about the timing."